Welcome to the Jean Omniverse:

 Loren Williams and Ryan Jean

-Loren Williams, an astrobiologist at Georgia Tech and my chemistry professor my first semester as a freshman, has been a wonderful mentor to me ever since.
-He has always seen great potential in me and has always encouraged me to strive to be my best.
-I certainly appreciate him wholeheartedly as he is one of the main reasons for my dedication to my work.
-I thank him for taking the time to mentor me and being there for me throughout the years.
+Loren Williams, an astrobiologist at Georgia Tech and my chemistry professor during my first semester as a freshman, has been a remarkable mentor to me ever since.
+He has consistently recognized my potential and encouraged me to push beyond my limits.
+I am deeply grateful for his unwavering support and guidance.
+His mentorship is one of the key reasons behind my dedication to my work.
+I sincerely thank him for investing his time in me and for being a constant source of encouragement throughout the years.

 "What then is time?
 If no one asks me, I know what it is.
 If I wish to explain it to him who asks, I do not know."